-Assessment of performance requirements in this unit should be undertaken within the context of the international business framework.
+Assessment of performance requirements in this unit should be undertaken within the context of the international business framework in an actual or simulated environment.
 Competency is demonstrated by performance of all stated criteria, including the Range Statements applicable to the workplace environment.